 There is a possibility that you will only lose a small portion of your weight.
 This, of course, depends on your commitment to your diet and lifestyle.

-There will be discomfort the first few days after the procedure.
-Subsequently, the stomach balloon will give you a feeling of satiety.
+There will be discomfort during the first few days after the procedure.
+After that, the stomach balloon will give you a feeling of satiety.

 You should plan at least 5-7 days of inactivity to get over the procedure.
 One can expect a period of up to 14 days after surgery with reduced energy.
-Subsequently, you will be able to resume normal activity, but it also depends on how fast your body turns to the balloon.
+After that, you will be able to resume normal activity, but it also depends on how fast your body gets used to the balloon.

 It is not recommended to drink alcohol while having a stomach balloon.